VIRTUAL-K4MI-CLUB/Master/Boss.md

 Essentially,
 It seems I am able to
-create any necessary digital assets within the multiverse, so long as they belong within my dream.
+create any necessary digital assets within the multiverse,

+so long as they belong within my vision.

 Within the multiverse my mind is unchained,